mciuba/CocoaHeads-Krk-Talks/README.md

 ###CocoaHeads Kraków #4

 * [What's new(ish) in Objective-C](https://speakerdeck.com/jsuder/whats-new-ish-in-objectivec) by Kuba Suder
-* A talk on `instancetype`, abstract protocols and implied classes *unknown* by Bogo Giertler
+* A talk on `instancetype`, abstract protocols and implied classes by Bogo Giertler
-* A talk on debugging UI in iOS apps *unknown* by Michał Śmiałko
+* A talk on debugging UI in iOS apps by Michał Śmiałko

 ###CocoaHeads Kraków #5